 Each endpoint extends from the runtime server at the base URL.
-If you configure virtual host names, the endpoints are also accessible at those locations.
+If virtual host names are configured, the endpoints are also accessible at those locations as well.

 - Authorization endpoint /as/authorization.oauth2